modulus86/debuff_contribution/README.md

 ## Feedback

 This is a work in progress, so and feedback is welcome.
-I don't expect this to be of a huge use to people and was more created out discussions with my guild and if bringing a WW monk would be worth it for the debuff or if the player should just play something else that does more damage.
+I don't expect this to be of a huge use to people and was more created out discussions with my guild and if bringing a WW monk would be worth it for the debuff or if the player should just play something else that does more damage. [note: this was before it was determined that WW was actually good damage]